jmstipanowich/KingCountyHousingRepo/README.md

 ## For More Information

-See the full analysis of my findings in...
+See the full analysis of my findings in KingCountyHousingCodes.ipynb

 Contact me at jmstipanowich@gmail.com

 ## Repository Structure

+├── Images

+├── data

+├── KingCountyHousingCodes.ipynb

+├── KingCountyHousingPowerpoint.pdf

+├── README.md

+├── student.ipynb